My 7-year old son, Rupert is very curious about money. He often asks me about how people make money and why are some people rich and some poor.

 But investing is a complex topic.
 And you can’t teach your child about investing in an ordinary way.
 You need to make things super simple to understand…

-So I decided to explain it with the help of a chocolate factory – because Rupert really likes chocolate.
+And to make it simple, I then explained investing in stocks with the help of a chocolate factory – because Rupert really likes chocolate.
 And I bet that your children like it too.

 “Rupert, now that your piggy bank if full it would be very wise to invest that money in stocks and make it grow.
 Do you know what does investing in stocks mean?”

 “No, I don’t.
 And how can you make money grow???”

 “OK, Rupert, let me explain… Do you like chocolate?”

 “Yes, you are right!
 So why don’t you draw a chocolate factory and then I will explain to you what stocks are with the help of your drawing.”